 Oelwein is a somewhat small city located in the state of Iowa.
 With a population of 6,153 people and two constituent neighborhoods, Oelwein is the 60th largest community in Iowa.
-Oelwein has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Oelwein has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities, Oelwein isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Oelwein are a mix of both white- and blue-collar jobs.
 Overall, Oelwein is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Oelwein who work in office and administrative support (11.15%), food service (9.33%), and healthcare suport services (7.96%).
+There are especially a lot of people living in Oelwein who work in food service (10.06%), office and administrative support (9.99%), and sales jobs (8.48%).

-The per capita income in Oelwein in 2010 was $22,295, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
-This equates to an annual income of $89,180 for a family of four.
-However, Oelwein contains both very wealthy and poor people as well.
+The per capita income in Oelwein in 2010 was $21,860, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
+This equates to an annual income of $87,440 for a family of four.

 The most common language spoken in Oelwein is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Other Asian languages.